neomutt/neomutt.github.io/_dev/issue-labels.md

 It may be given one of these tags:

 - [![bug:confirmed](/images/labels/bug-confirmed.svg)](https://github.com/neomutt/neomutt/labels/bug%3Aconfirmed)
-  Problem confirmed by a NeoMutt member (See this [mailinglist-post] for what that means)
+  Problem confirmed by a NeoMutt member (See this [mailinglist-post][mailinglist-post] for what that means)
 - [![bug:crash](/images/labels/bug-crash.svg)](https://github.com/neomutt/neomutt/labels/bug%3Acrash)
   Bug causes NeoMutt to crash
 - [![bug:upstream](/images/labels/bug-upstream.svg)](https://github.com/neomutt/neomutt/labels/bug%3Aupstream)
   Should be handled by Mutt
 - [![bug:regression](/images/labels/bug-regression.svg)](https://github.com/neomutt/neomutt/labels/bug%3Aregression)
-  This problem has been fixed before (See this [mailinglist-post] for what that means)
+  This problem has been fixed before (See this [mailinglist-post][mailinglist-post] for what that means)

 - [![docs:code](/images/labels/docs-code.svg)](https://github.com/neomutt/neomutt/labels/docs%3Acode)
   Related to the Documentation embedded in the code